overviewscheduleregisterdirectionsresources

 • List at least two strategies for navigating the outside world in terms of social relationships and work

-• Discuss self-help strategies associated with the four avenues for reconstructing personal meaning
+• Discuss strategies associated with the four avenues for reconstructing personal meaning

 Download "Responding to Bereavement: Foundational and Advanced Techniques for Grief and Mourning " brochure